Winnie-Ngaji/Instacart/README.md

 ---
 Instacart is an American delivery company specialising in grocery delivery and pick-up services, catering to customers in the United States and Canada.
 The company facilitates seamless access to its services by utilizing both a website and a mobile app.
 Customers can place orders for groceries from various participating retailers, with the actual shopping conducted by a dedicated personal shopper.

-The goal of this project is to conduct a comprehensive analysis of Instacart's business data through SQL queries, aiming to provide actionable insights and answers to key business questions.
+This project aims to conduct a comprehensive analysis of Instacart's business data through SQL queries, aiming to provide actionable insights and answers to key business questions.

 ---
 # PROJECT OBJECTIVE
-I will be using the provided dataset to understand Instacart's operational performance, customer preferences, and overall financial success over various periods and product categories.
+I will use the provided dataset to understand Instacart's operational performance, customer preferences, and overall financial success over various periods and product categories.
 Specifically, I aim to answer the following business questions:

 * Q1 What are the top-selling products by revenue, and how much revenue have they generated?
 * Q2 Which aisles have the highest sales volume?